hathagat/docker-installer/README.md

 # Docker Installer
-The purpose of this script is to install Docker and Docker Compose on a Debian based system and to provide a quick way to get applications up and running.
+The purpose of this script is to provide a quick way to get applications up and running.

+The Nginx stack acts as a proxy which automatically generates new certificates and sets up the domains for new applications.

 ## Usage